Skip to content

 You cannot find a reimbursement form.Ask your administrator to check form status and role access.

-You cannot choose a date.The form may lock the date, or the period may be closed by finance/admin.
+You cannot choose a date.The form may lock the date, or the period may be closed by the payment team or an administrator.

 You cannot change position.The form may use readonly position to keep approval routing consistent.